Thermalization dynamics of a gauge theory on a quantum simulator

-\textbf{Contributions} Z.-Y.Z.~and G.-X.S.~contributed equally to this work.
-Z.-Y.Z., G.-X.S., and H.S.~performed the experiments and analyzed the data; J.C.H.~and R.O.~performed the numerical calculations and comparisons to experimental data; H.S., B.Y., Z.-S.Y., and J.-W.P.~developed relevant experimental techniques; P.H., B.Y., and J.B. initiated early discussions on this topic; J.B.~and P.H.~developed the theoretical idea; Z.-S.Y.~and J.-W.P.~conceived and supervised the experimental research; all authors contributed to the writing of the manuscript.
+The authors are grateful to D.~Banerjee, A.~Sen, J.-Y.~Desaules, M.~G\"arttner, A.~Hudomal, F.~Jendrzejewski, A.~Lazarides, M.~Oberthaler, Z.~Papi\'c, J.~Schmiedmayer, C.~J.~Turner, and T.~V.~Zache for discussions. \textbf{Fundings:} This work is part of and supported by NNSFC grant 12125409, Innovation Program for Quantum Science and Technology 2021ZD0302000, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 273811115 - SFB 1225 and under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster), the Anhui Initiative in Quantum Information Technologies, the Chinese Academy of Sciences, Provincia Autonoma di Trento, the ERC Starting Grant StrEnQTh (project ID 804305), the Google Research Scholar Award ProGauge, and Q@TN — Quantum Science and Technology in Trento. \textbf{Author contributions:} Z.-Y.Z.~and G.-X.S.~contributed equally to this work.
+Z.-Y.Z., G.-X.S., and H.S.~performed the experiments and analyzed the data; J.C.H.~and R.O.~performed the numerical calculations and comparisons to experimental data; H.S., B.Y., Z.-S.Y., and J.-W.P.~developed relevant experimental techniques; P.H., B.Y., and J.B. initiated early discussions on this topic; J.B., P.H., J.C.H.,~and~R.O.~developed the theory; Z.-S.Y.~and J.-W.P.~conceived and supervised the experimental research; all authors contributed to the writing of the manuscript. \textbf{Competing interests:} The authors declare no competing financial interests. \textbf{Data and materials availability:} All experimental data and code are available in the database~\cite{zhaoyu2022data}.